 Farscape: The crew of Moya are firmly in Type 2 territory.
 Crichton even lampshades it in one episode when he refers to aliens messing with their minds as "pulling a T'raltixx," in reference to a previous mindscrew.
 Scorpius is somewhere between a Type 1 and Type 3.
 Nothing fazes him.
 Ever.

-Heroes: An argument can be made that Claude Rains, the invisible man, is a type 2 version of this.
+Heroes: Claude Rains, the invisible man, is a type 2 version of this.
 He's a former Company Man in Black, invisible, and he has alluded to a hobby of randomly following people around, so he's seen a lot.

 Claude: People suck, friend!
 Never forget that!